Ladybug & Cat Noir: The Movie: Future

 On 3 July 2023, during an interview, Jeremy Zag revealed that a script for a possible sequel was completed and that they had started working on a script for a potential third movie.
 However, the project had not yet been greenlit by a production company or SND.
-Throughout 2024, Zag has released several concept art images of the purposed sequel film, including a new Miraculous holder.
+Throughout 2024, Zag released several concept art images of the proposed sequel film, including a new Miraculous holder.

+On 13 October 2025, it was revealed that producer John Cohen and writer Matt Roller would be working on the sequel alongside Jeremy Zag, who will also serve as a producer on the film.